taragurung/auto-trigger-jenkins-jobs/README.md

 **GIT_COMMIT:** To know what was the exact commit being made

-## Getting some more details from the Payload
+## Getting some more details from the github Payload